Haritha-official/Frontend-Basics/README.md

 # HTML Practice Tasks – 8Queens

-This repository contains a set of HTML projects I completed during my internship at **8Queens UK**.
+This repository contains a set of HTML projects I completed during my internship at **8Queens Software Technologies Private Limited**.
 These tasks were designed to enhance my understanding of frontend development using HTML5 and basic CSS.

 ---